If you are booked for the second dose of your COVID vaccine this week, you must KEEP your appointment.

 FLU CLINICS 2020

-We will be starting the 2020 flu vaccination clinics in September, patients over 65 and patients with chronic health issues such as asthma and diabetes will be receiving a letter from us inviting them to make an appointment.
+We started the 2020 flu vaccination clinics in September, patients over 65 and patients with chronic health issues such as asthma and diabetes will have received a letter from us inviting them to make an appointment.
 This year our clinics will be much smaller and robustly controlled to abide by Social Distancing Regulations, if you do not have an appointment, please DO NOT attend.

 A significant new group will be eligible for the free flu vaccine as people aged 50 to 64 will be invited LATER in the season for a vaccination.
 These clinics will be run by our Primary Care Network NOT by the surgery so please be patient and wait to be invited.
 Also, people who are on the shielded patient list and members of their household will be eligible and will be called.